Recreation, Tourism & Nonprofit Leadership Major

 Recreation for all

 Learn the principles and practices involved in providing indoor and outdoor recreational services.
 Classes and hands-on learning experiences encompass a wide range of activities and services within the recreation industry.
-Prepare for careers in outdoor recreation, parks and recreation, therapeutic recreation programs for people with disabilities, campus recreation, commercial recreation and youth-serving organizations.
+Prepare for careers in outdoor recreation, parks and recreation, campus recreation, commercial recreation and youth-serving organizations.

 The wide world of tourism